Moesif raises $3.5M seed round to provide insight into API usage

 The company is aiming at two primary types of users.
 First of all, there are developers who can use the monitoring features to understand when there are issues with the API.
 These folks have access to the free tier.

-Moesif also targets business units like product management, sales and marketing, who use the tool to understand who’s using the API, how often, and with machine learning, understand who is likely to stop using the product based on how they are using it.
+Moesif also targets business units like product management, sales and marketing, which use the tool to understand who’s using the API, how often and, with machine learning, understand who is likely to stop using the product based on how they are using it.
 The tool can tie into other business systems like Mailchimp or a CRM tool to get a more complete picture of customers as they use the API.

-The product was released last year and Gilling says his company already has 2000 customers, which includes both the free and pay tiers.
-He said they have had particular success with SaaS and FinTech companies, both of which make heavy use of APIs.
-Customers include PowerSchool, Schwab and InsideSales.
+The product was released last year, and Gilling says his company already has 2,000 customers, which includes both the free and paid tiers.
+He said they have had particular success with SaaS and fintech companies, both of which make heavy use of APIs.
+Customers include PowerSchool, Schwab and DHL.

-While the company currently consists of the three founders, flush with the seed investment, it intends to hire around 10 people in the next six months including a VP of engineering, additional developers and sales and marketing folks.
+While the company currently consists of two founders and one employee, flush with the seed investment, it intends to hire around 10 people in the next six months, including a VP of engineering, additional developers and sales and marketing folks.

-Moesif was founded in 2016, and the three founders went through the Alchemist Accelerator last year.
+Moesif was founded in late 2016, and the founders went through the Alchemist Accelerator last year.